fabric-testbed/fabrictestbed-extensions/README.md

 ```

 Your first encounter with FABlib however might be through FABRIC
 project's [JupyterHub][fabric-jupyter] instance.
-You will be
+You will be presented
-presented with many examples on FABlib usage when you log in there.
+with many examples on FABlib usage when you log in there.
+The
-The [notebook sources][fabric-jupyter-examples] can be found on GitHub
+[notebook sources][fabric-jupyter-examples] can be found on GitHub as
-as well.
+well.

 Since FABlib 1.4, API docs can be found [here][fablib-api-rtd].
 Older
 API docs are [here][fablib-api-old].

 If you want to interact with FABRIC from Jupyter installed on your
-computer, see [Install the FABRIC Python API][fablib-install].
+computer, see: [Install the FABRIC Python API][fablib-install].

 ## Building Python packages